Queensland fruit fly 2015 eradication success

-The restrictions associated with our eradication programme, which began in February 2015, have been lifted.
-The Controlled Area, which took in parts of Grey Lynn, Kingsland and Ponsonby, is removed.
-Fruit and vegetables may now be moved freely through and out of the area.
+The restrictions associated with our eradication programme, which began in February 2015, were lifted in December 2015.
+The Controlled Area, which took in parts of Grey Lynn, Kingsland and Ponsonby, was removed.

 Revocation of Controlled Area notice [PDF, 213 KB]

-The horticulture industry and MPI thank the local residents and businesses for cooperating in the eradication effort.
-We know it has been inconvenient and your efforts are appreciated.
+The horticulture industry and MPI thank the local residents and businesses for cooperating in the 2015 eradication effort.
+We know it was inconvenient and your efforts were appreciated.

 A small population of the Queensland fruit fly was found in the Auckland suburb of Grey Lynn in February 2015.
 The first fly was found during a routine inspection of MPI's fruit-fly traps.
 A small population was soon found nearby.